datapower-virtual-appliance-demo/dpxx-ops/README.md

 ## Create Personal Access Token for GitHub access

 We now create a PAT for the Tekton pipeline.
-We'll use it to ensure that the service account used by Tekton can only access repositories in the new itHub organization.
-The PAT is stored as a secret in the `dp01-ci` namespace and used by the pipeline whenever it needs to access the `dp01-src` and `dp01-ops` repositories.
+We'll use it to ensure that the service account used by Tekton can only access repositories in the new GitHub organization.

 Issue this command: